 What’s more, due to Denmark’s geography (there are lots of small islands) a significant proportion of the campsites are no more than a quick jog or stroll from a dip in the bracing sea.

 Danish campsites can be loosely grouped into two types: those affiliated with the Danish Camping Board (Campingrådet), and frie (independent) campsites.

-The Danish Camping Board rates its affiliated camping sites with a one-to-five star rating based on factors like campsite maintenance and security, the amount of information available for tourists, sanitation standards, reception opening hours and cooking and bathroom facilities.
+They also assess factors such as campsite maintenance and security, the amount of information available for tourists, sanitation standards, reception opening hours and cooking and bathroom facilities.

-The advantage of choosing an independent campsite is that you won’t have to worry about purchasing the Camping Key or joining a special club.
-Independent campsites also tend to be a bit more characterful, with their own way of running things.
+And often independent campsites tend to be a bit more characterful, with their own way of running things.